austral-electronics/QuantumCM4/README.md

 Coming soon
 ### 3.4.
 Create a Debian image from scratch <a name="debian_from_scatch"></a>

-Using debian is the easiest way to create and deploy your own linux distribution with your application pre-installed.
+If you are not a Linux expert, the following example is the easiest way to create and deploy your own linux distribution with your applications pre-installed.
+You only need to customize a configuration script and somes settings (IP, password...).

 **Get Debian an image :**
 * Debian 11.3 "Bullseye" Headless PREEMPT-RT, to configure (Rolling Release) : https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-04-07/